tykangler/Atlas/design.md

 relationship.
 We'll have to identify whether the sentence is passive or active, as that can affect the id of V<sub>from</sub> and V<sub>to</sub>.

-The initial idea is to create a context free grammar and a language parser to accompany, but maybe we don't need something that complex.
+Initial idea was to create a context free grammar and a language parser to accompany, but maybe that's too complex.
 Knowing the subject and object makes things simpler.
+A context free grammar would require having a large list of terminals.
-We can identify stop words, prepositional words, and identify relationships with the words around subject and object.
-We can implement a hidden markov model
+We can identify stop words, prepositional words, and identify relationships with the words around subject and object using our pre-defined relationships.
+Terminal words would essentially be relationships, objects/targets, and subjects.

+By starting with pre-defined relationship types, we can also just look for those words instead of id'ing every part of the sentence.

+First implement this in Jupyter Lab.

-#### Relationship Finding
+#### Capabilities

 **Keywords**: We can define **keywords** for each relationship type.
 For example, the "member" relationship can have keywords: "is an/a", "is a type of", "was an".
 We can take what's on the left, define